 We are subject to market changes in the debt and secondary mortgage markets.
-These markets are currently experiencing disruptions, which could have an adverse impact on our earnings and financial condition.
+These markets have experienced disruptions, which have and may in the future have an adverse impact on our earnings and financial condition.

 Current conditions in the debt markets include reduced liquidity and increased risk adjusted premiums.
 These conditions may increase the cost and reduce the availability of debt.
 We attempt to mitigate the impact of debt market disruptions by obtaining adequate debt facilities from a variety of financing sources.
 There can be no assurance, however, that we will be successful in these efforts, that such debt facilities will be adequate or that the cost of such debt facilities will be at similar terms.